 "Manufacturing" (also "processing") means making food from one or more ingredients, or synthesizing, preparing, treating, modifying or manipulating food, including food crops or ingredients.
 Examples include cutting, peeling, trimming, washing, waxing, eviscerating, rendering, cooking, baking, freezing, cooling, pasteurizing, homogenizing, mixing, formulating, bottling, milling, grinding, extracting juice, distilling, labeling or packaging.

 "Packing" means placing, putting, or repacking food into different containers without making any change to the form of the food.

-Your company and products must comply with the registrations BEFORE your shipments reach the USA Port of Entry.
-The FDA permits registration any time.
-The U.S. Agent can coordinate that time-critical application with you.
+Your company and products must comply with the registration requirement BEFORE your shipments reach the USA Port of Entry.
+The US FDA requires registration any time before your products enter or are in the US marketplace.

-Your U.S. FDA Agent should be focused on the business of being a U.S. FDA Agent.
-Your U.S. FDA Agent must have the legal capabilities to fulfill its responsibilties to you.
+Your US FDA Agent should be focused on the business of being a U.S. FDA Agent.
+Your U.S. FDA Agent must have the legal capabilities to fulfill its responsibilities to you.

 The requirements imposed on the U.S. FDA Agent mean that there should not be any potential conflicts of interest by, for example, being an importer, a distributor, a broker or any association.